-Daemen Digital Commons (DDC) is the institutional repository of the College.
-The function of the repository is to document and provide access to the research, scholarship, and creative works produced by the Daemen College community.
-The versatile platform also serves as a place to host digital collections from the College Archives.
-DDC is administered by Daemen College Library.
+Daemen Digital Commons (DDC) is the institutional repository of the University.
+The function of the repository is to document and provide access to the research, scholarship, and creative works produced by the Daemen community.
+The versatile platform also serves as a place to host digital collections from the University Archives.
+DDC is administered by Daemen Library.
 For more information, please see our FAQs below or contact email@example.com

-Any individual affiliated with a Daemen College unit – departments, offices, institutes, centers, etc. – can contribute content to Digital Commons.
+Any individual affiliated with a Daemen University unit – departments, offices, institutes, centers, etc. – can contribute content to Digital Commons.

 There are several advantages to depositing scholarly work with Digital Commons:

-- Increase visibility of faculty and student scholarship and Daemen College as a whole
+- Increase visibility of faculty and student scholarship and Daemen University as a whole

 - Make research free and open to all; no more publisher paywalls